easyhyun00/easyhyun00/README.md

 # About Me 🤗

-🎓 Bachelor of Engineering in Embedded Systems
+🎓 Bachelor of Engineering in Embedded Systems.

-👩🏻‍💻 Preparing for a job as a **Web Front-End Developer**
+👩🏻‍💻 Preparing for a job as a **Web Front-End Developer**.

-📘 Currently, studying **Web Front-End Development**
+📘 Currently, studying **Web Front-End Development**.

-💪 A developer who always studies hard
+💪 A developer who always studies hard.

-💗 A developer who enjoys coding
+💗 A developer who enjoys coding.

 <br>